AndrewStanton94/impress.js/README.md

     Open the presenter console by pressing `c`, then move the new browser tab/window on your laptop screen while the presentation is on the projector.

+    You can think of the presenter console as a remote control running on the same machine and not needing any server.

   - **speaker notes**